AndreasHenner/El-Pollo-Loco/README.md

 Object-Oriented Design: Utilizes object-oriented programming for code organization and modularity.
 Responsive Design: The game interface adjusts seamlessly to different screen sizes and devices.
 Interactive Elements: Engage with various interactive elements and obstacles throughout the game.
-High Score Tracking: Keep track of your highest scores and compete with friends.

 ## How to Play
 Controls: